 SIGN 3 – A young person with expensive clothing or money they can’t account for

-Ben found the work was getting more and more difficult and he was afraid of getting caught with drugs.
+Ben found the work was getting more and more difficult as Daniel had told him he had sell more than cannabis and moved him on to selling Class A drugs.
+He was afraid of getting caught with the drugs.
 One time he asked Daniel of he could have a day off and Daniel yelled at him and told him he was being ungrateful.

 SIGN 4 – An individual with multiple phones

 During his time working for Daniel, Ben was often encouraged or even forced to try the drugs he was selling, as well as the beers that Daniel drank to help him ‘relax’.
 Over time his dependency on the drugs grew to the point where he did not have control over it.

 SIGN 5 – An underage boy using alcohol or drugs

 One day while Ben was delivering some drugs on the south coast some police men noticed him drinking on the bus.
 The police came up and asked him old he was.
 They found his behaviour suspicious and so they decided to search him and found £10,000 worth of Class A drugs.
 Ben was arrested.

 Luckily the police identified Ben as a potential victim of criminal exploitation through ‘county lines’ and referred his case to the government National Referral Mechanism.
 As a result Ben was allocated an Independent Child Trafficking Advocate to help him understand the support that was available to him and prevent him from being re-trafficked.

 Ben’s story is not uncommon: young or vulnerable people lured in with false promises and trapped into a dire, exploitative situation.
 Recognising the signs of human trafficking is essential in disrupting these crimes.

 *Names in this case study have been amended.
 This story is based on true events from multiple similar cases of human trafficking.